Dronecode/camera-manager-docs/en/getting_started/building_installation.md

-# Build & Run the Camera Streaming Daemon
+# Build & Run the Camera Manager

-This topic explains how to setup and run the *Camera Streaming Daemon* (CSD) on a Linux computer.
+This topic explains how to setup and run the *Dronecode Camera Manager* (DCM) on a Linux computer.

 The build system follows a typical *configure > build > install cycle*.
 The [configuration](#configure) step allows you enable/disable specific features in the build, thereby choosing the combination of features that best-fit your requirements.